European government bond yields drop as Brexit deal hopes take a hit | Business

 European government bond yields drop as Brexit deal hopes take a hit

 While European government bond yields dropped across the board on Monday, British borrowing costs led the move.
-Short-dated two-year Gilt yields reached a one-month low and the benchmark 10-year Gilt yield fell 5.5 basis points to 0.29%.
+Short-dated two-year Gilt yields reached a one-month low and the benchmark 10-year Gilt yield fell 7.3 basis points to 0.28%.
 The yield on Germany's benchmark 10-year Bund dropped four bps to -0.58%, a one-week low.
-Most other euro zone yields were down 2 to 5 bps.
+Most other eurozone yields were down 2 to 4 bps.

 This week's ECB meeting is also putting downward pressure on yields, with policymakers expected to announce further stimulus to help an economy battered by the pandemic.
-"We anticipate an expansion of the ongoing PEPP programme by 300-400 billion euros and an extension of the programme until late 2021," said Annalisa Piazza, a fixed income analyst at MFS Investment Management.
-"Generous TLTROs will likely be extended further and some tweaks might be added in order to further incentivise loans from the banking sector."
+"We anticipate an expansion of the ongoing PEPP program by 300-400 billion euros and an extension of the program until late 2021," said Annalisa Piazza, a fixed income analyst at MFS Investment Management.
+"Generous TLTROs will likely be extended further and some tweaks might be added in order to further incentivize loans from the banking sector."

 The fall in yields comes after a hefty rise in rates late last week that saw 10-year U.S. Treasury yields flirt with the crucial 1% level on optimism over a stimulus package intended to boost the world's biggest economy.
 But a spike in COVID-19 cases over the weekend has dashed some of the optimism, and global markets and oil prices have taken a step back, boosting demand for safe-haven European government debt.